null

 The Centre also develops sustainable production systems.
 FNQ has cyclones!
 Charley’s uses a trellis system to secure its Mount Edna plantation.
 The Centre for Wet Tropics explores the performance of different trellis types and of free standing trees and offers advice on optimum pruning.

 But how does industry move beyond early adapters to build scale?
 Industry extension and training is key.
 The Centre for Wet Tropics plays a vital role in delivering information through their cocoa production guide.
-It also provides training in grafting, offers production workshops and facilitates industry meetings and information sharing.
+It also provides training in grafting, offers production workshops and facilitates industry meetings and information sharing with a view to increasing cocoa quality.

 Conus Business Consulting